Nexmo/server-sdk-specification/SPECIFICATION.md

 * `update` - Update an existing object with a new copy/data

 # Errors
-In most cases, assuming a system supporting inheritance, there should be a top-level NexmoException, extended by NexmoClientException, for reporting errors with the way the API is being used by the client and [NexmoServerException](https://tools.ietf.org/html/rfc7807) for server errors, [NexmoValidationException]( https://nexmo.github.io/api-standards/http-code/400/) or problems with the network or Nexmo APIs.
+In most cases, assuming a system supporting inheritance, there should be a top-level VonageException, extended by VonageClientException, for reporting errors with the way the API is being used by the client and [VonageServerException](https://tools.ietf.org/html/rfc7807) for server errors, [VonageValidationException]( https://nexmo.github.io/api-standards/http-code/400/) or problems with the network or Vonage APIs.
 These exceptions will be extended further for more specific cases where more data should be stored in the exception.
-(Given that each language has a convention for Exception vs Error, these should be adapted to NexmoError, NexmoClientError, as necessary).
+(Given that each language has a convention for Exception vs Error, these should be adapted to VonageError, VonageClientError, as necessary).

 ## Exception Handling
 The language's native exception/error reporting system should be used for all errors handled by the server library.
 Endpoints that return 200 or 420 responses on error will be parsed in the server library and converted to appropriate errors where possible.